 As British athlete John Mark circled the track in Wembley stadium to light the cauldron in front of thousands, the stadium’s marquee held these words:

 “The important thing in the Olympic Games is not winning, but taking part.
 The essential thing in life is not conquering, but fighting well”

 He had fought well to come back from the hospital bed to his country’s winner’s podium.
 Now it would be time to step onto the global stage and fight for his dream.
 Gold in the 25 meter rapid fire pistol event.

-When the world record holder, and favorite to win, Carlos Díaz Saenz Valiente approached him, confused why he attended with only a stump of an arm, Karoly replied, “I'm here to learn”.
+When the world record holder, and favorite to win, Carlos Díaz Saenz Valiente approached him, confused why he attended, Karoly replied, “I'm here to learn”.

-On the podium, having bested Valiente to take Olympic gold, setting both an Olympic record and a world record in the process, Díaz Saenz Valiente turned and said, “You have learned enough”.
+On the podium, after setting both an Olympic record and a world record in the process, Díaz Saenz Valiente turned and said, “You have learned enough”.

 He had accomplished the unthinkable.

 Four years later, Karoly was back at the Olympics to defend his title as the world’s best rapid fire pistol shooter.
 He fell one point shy of tying his Olympic record score of 580 points from the London games.

 Karoly went on to rack up 35 national shooting championship wins in Hungary during his life.
 All of them with his left hand.

 So what is your excuse?
 What is holding you back from "fighting well?"